mabicodes/marvienicole/README.md

     W E L C O M E    T O    M Y    P R O F I L E !
 ### *About me* 👩🏻‍💻
-> *Hello, I'm Nicole and I'm in the process of becoming a Fullstack Web Developer. *#FemTechBCN* I'm currently enjoying the frustration of "not knowing" and the satisfaction of finally understanding.* 😄
+> *Hello, I'm Nicole and I'm student at @FactoriaF5 #FemTechBCN, I'm in the process of becoming a Fullstack Web Developer.
+I'm currently enjoying the frustration of "not knowing" and the satisfaction of finally understanding.* 😄

 ### 📚 *I’m currently learning ...* 📚
 -  HTML5 and CSS3 ✔️